 Speed up your product development by using quick and dirty mockups.
 Waiting for the real thing just slows you down and leads to poor outcomes.
 Mockups rule!

-All too often, I see companies wait to vet a new concept or product idea with end users until they have a production-looking prototype.
-If you’re doing this, I have a question: why?
+All too often, companies wait to vet a new concept or product idea with end users until they have a production-looking prototype.
+If you’re doing this, Why?

 Maybe it is because you are trying to impress your boss.

 Or maybe you’ve trained your customers to only evaluate production-looking prototypes.

 You’re risking valuable time and money.
 Plus, you’re hindering your ability to get brutally honest feedback on your concept or product idea when you need it most.

 I’d like to introduce the idea of a mock-up.
 It’s likely the cheapest prototype you’ve ever made, but it may be the most valuable one on a project.

 Mock-ups should be used early in projects, ideally during user-needs research activities.
 This allows teams to test concept ideas with end-users quickly.

 Mock-ups help internal teams during concept-development activities to test ideas quickly.
 They help speed up your development efforts in creative ways.
 They allow teams to evaluate multiple solutions quickly so they can determine which path to focus on.

 The mock-up is also the prototype that will likely generate the most honest and unbiased feedback from your users.
 As opposed to a mock-up, when you show users a polished, beautiful prototype, what users see is all the time, money, and energy spent in designing and making it.
 The perceived investment in the prototype makes them less likely to provide a candid assessment, even if the concept doesn’t address a need or problem they have.
 With a mock-up, they will be more willing to criticize the idea.